megan-vo/module3-markdown/exercise-3/README.md

 ### **The 'git push origin master' Command**

-When using the 'git push origin master' command:
+When using the `git push origin master` command:

 ```
 git status